The Cinematic Race: Best Film Academy in the World – Next Contenders

 3. Do I need a degree to work in the film industry?

 Not necessarily.
-Although a degree can open doors, many filmmakers find success through independent projects, networking, and building portfolios.
+While a degree can open doors, many filmmakers find success through independent projects, networking, and building portfolios.

 4. How do I choose the right film school?